SimpleDataLabsInc/prophecy-docs/docs/concepts/genaichatbot.md

 ## Coming soon

 Stay tuned for support for additional models beyond those provided by OpenAI!
 Also Prophecy will support private models and offer additional machine learning Gems out of the box.
-Minor improvements coming too, including support for the latest Databricks cli.
+Minor improvements coming too, including support for the latest Databricks cli and [**Teams**](https://teams.com/) message ingestion.

 ## FAQ